 Setting up your computer

 The setup procedure varies according to your computer.
-For setup instructions specific to your computer or tablet, see the Ouick Start Guide that shipped with your computer or at www.dell.com/support.
+For setup instructions specific to your computer or tablet, see the Quick Start Guide shipped with your computer or see the Setup and Specifications at www.dell.com/support.